WICEN Emergency Operators train regularly in emergency procedures and are part in the Bundaberg Regional Council's Disaster Management Plan.

 On June 7th Exercise “Contact 2012“ organised by the Disaster Management Groups within Bundaberg and North Burnett Regional Councils was held to test WICEN’s capability to establish radio contact between regional centres in the event of a breakdown in phone and internet communications during a disaster.

 Organised by the Disaster Management group at Bundaberg Police to assess the long range communications between isolated Councils.

 The exercise scenario was that a Category 4 cyclone had destroyed normal telecommunications between the regional centres so Bundaberg WICEN members set up both HF and VHF stations at Bundaberg and Gayndah, a distance of 120km and normally within the ‘skip zone’ which inhibits comms between these regions.

-The team at Gayndah [Gail VK4ION, Kevin VK4FKEV, Linda Sullivan and Mark Sandford] and the Bundaberg home team [Ross VK4JRO, Margaret VK4FHAM and Rusty VK4JM] deployed ENVIS HF Dipoles and set up their stations.
+The team at Gayndah [Gail VK4ION, Kevin VK4FKEV and Linda Sullivan] and the Bundaberg home team [Ross VK4JRO, Margaret VK4FHAM and Rusty VK4JM] deployed ENVIS HF Dipoles and set up their stations.